Skip to main content

 “We are out here for our families and our dignity,” Warren Smith, President ILA Local 1408 said.
 “We deserve better wages, safer working conditions, and we’re not going to be replaced by robots, that’s absolutely out of the question.”

 According to ILA headquarters, USMX’s ocean carriers are profiting billions, but longshore workers’ wages have stagnated, unable to keep up with inflation.
-As long as the strike continues, exports of automobiles, produce, and retail products could become increasingly scarce in local stores.
+As long as the strike continues, imports of automobiles, produce, and retail products could become increasingly scarce in local stores.

 While the U.S. government could intervene using the Taft-Hartley Act, no action has been taken so far.